Parsa-Rajabi/CPSC-319/docs/syllabus.md

 ## Academic Expectations

-In addition to all university rules, regulations, and academic guidelines, the following policies will hold in CPSC 100:
+In addition to all university rules, regulations, and academic guidelines, the following policies will hold in CPSC 319:

-- Attendance and **prompt arrival** is expected at all classes and labs.
-In addition, there will be participation marks for in-class and lab activities.
+- Attendance and **prompt arrival** is expected at all classes and project update meetings.
-- There will be no makeup for the midterm.
-Students who miss the midterm will receive a grade of zero, unless they have a valid reason for missing the exam and have contacted the instructor in advance with valid supporting documentation.
+- Bring your development laptop to project update meetings and be prepared to give a live demo of your work every week
+- Be professional in interacting with your instructor, TA’s, teammates, and client.
+- Be prepared before attending meetings.
+- Commit to the team’s goals, communicate honestly with your team, and do your fair share of the work.
+- For this course, it is expected that you will spend at least 9 hours per week on out-of-class preparation.

-## Course Textbook/Material
+## Reference Textbooks

-We will read articles, view instructional videos, and read chapters from the following books – all freely available online.

-- **[B2B]** Abelson, Hal, Ken Ledeen, and Harry Lewis.
-2008.
-Blown to Bits: Your Life, Liberty, and Happiness After the Digital Explosion.
-1st edition.
-Upper Saddle River, NJ: Addison-Wesley Professional.
-[Available for free](http://www.bitsbook.com/excerpts/)
-- **[CSFG]** 'Computer Science Field Guide'.
-2020.
-19 June 2020.
-[Available for free](https://www.csfieldguide.org.nz/en/chapters/)
+The following textbooks are recommended but not required for this course:

+- Software Engineering, Ian Sommerville, Addison Wesley
+- Design Patterns: Elements of Reusable Object-Oriented Software, Gamma, E., Helm, R., Johnson, R., Vlissides, J.
+- Refactoring: Improving the Design of Existing Code, Martin Fowler, Kent Beck
+- Why Programs Fail: A Guide to Systematic Debugging, Andreas Zeller
+- The Phoenix Project, Gene Kim, Kevin Behr, George Spafford
+- The Unicorn Project, Gene Kim

 ## Course Communication Conventions

 > [!TIP]
-> Sign up for course discussion board using this link: [Ed Discussion](https://edstem.org/us/join/PH2rqB).
+> Sign up for course Slack discussion board using this link: [CPSC 319 Slack]().
 Make sure to use your UBC email address to sign up.

-- For anything relevant to the larger group (conceptual questions, logistics issue, etc.): Post public-to-class on the [course discussion board - Ed](https://edstem.org/us/join/PH2rqB), which will be checked daily by course staff, and this way the whole class can benefit.
+- For anything relevant to the larger group (conceptual questions, logistics issue, etc.): Post public-to-class on the [course Slack](), which will be checked daily by course staff, and this way the whole class can benefit.
-- For personal logistics (project, labs, etc.): Post to course staff on the discussion board, Ed.
+- For personal logistics issues (e.g., extensions, accommodations, etc.): Send an email to your assigned TA and instructor.
 - For confidential or personal matters: Talk to or email the instructor(s).
-Include "[CPSC 100]" in the subject line of any email for a faster response.
+Include "[CPSC 319]" in the subject line of any email for a faster response.
 Emails without this subject line may be missed.
   - Make sure to include your full name and student number in all correspondence.
   - It is recommended to use your UBC email address for all course-related communication to ensure that your message is not marked as spam.

 ### Professionalism

 Students are expected to maintain a high level of professionalism in all course activities and communication with the instructor and peers.
 This includes proper email etiquette, respectful communication in class, and adherence to deadlines.
-Before sending an email, please ensure that you have included a subject line including the course code (CPSC 100), a greeting, a clear message, **your full name/student ID#** and a closing.
+Before sending an email, please ensure that you have included a subject line including the course code (CPSC 319), a greeting, a clear message, **your full name/student ID#** and a closing.
 Using AI/ChatGPT to generate emails is **not recommended** and **such emails will be returned for revision.**

 > [!WARNING]
 > Before sending an email, make sure to review this article on [email etiquette](email-etiquette.md) and/or [How To Email Your Professor](https://personal.math.ubc.ca/~ilaba/teaching/email.html) for tips on how to effectively communicate with your instructor. **Emails that do not follow these guidelines will be returned to the sender for revision.**